abpframework/abp/docs/en/modules/cms-kit/comments.md

 # CMS Kit: Comments

-CMS kit provides a **comment** system to add the comment feature to any kind of resource, like blog posts, products, etc.
+CMS Kit provides a **comment** system to add the comment feature to any kind of resource, like blog posts, products, etc.

 ## Enabling the Comment Feature